nihallakshmankonchady/performance-test-scripts/idp/README.md

 ### Setup points for Execution

-* Create Identities in MOSIP - IDA (Setup) : This thread contains the authorization api's for regproc and idrepo from which the auth token will be generated.
+* Create Identities in MOSIP Authentication System (Setup) : This thread contains the authorization api's for regproc and idrepo from which the auth token will be generated.
 There is set of 3 api's generate RID, generate UIN, add identity.
 From here we will get the UIN which can be further used as individual id.
 These 3 api's are present in the loop controller where we can define the number of samples for creating identities in which "addIdentitySetup" is used as a variable.

-* OIDC Client via PMS (Setup) : This thread contains a assertion sampler from which will get a public-private key pair.
+* Create OIDC Client in MOSIP Authentication System (Setup) : This thread contains a assertion sampler from which will get a public-private key pair.
 From here public key will be used in the OIDC client api to generate client id's  which are registered for both IDA and IDP.
 The private key generated from the sampler will be used in the assertion sampler present in the OIDC Token (Execution).
 Generated client id's and there respective private key will be stored in a file which will be used further in the required api's.

 * We need some jar files which needs to be added in lib folder of jmeter, PFA dependency links for your reference :